ar25my/spotify-kpop-analysis/README.md

 4. Audio features explain only 30% of popularity — marketing and production drive the rest

 ## Business Recommendations
-1. Western labels should invest in Kpop artists now before market saturation
+1. Music label Companies can start investing in Kpop artists now before the market is saturated.
-2. Prioritise production quality and mastering over chasing trending sounds
+2. One of the major key features that separated kpop from the other genres was the production and creating something new with emotional undertones over chasing trending sounds.
-3. Develop versatile artists capable of delivering across multiple sonic profiles
+3. Thorough research on the market gap and producing versatile artists capable of delivering success.

 ## Dashboard
 [View Interactive Tableau Dashboard](https://public.tableau.com/app/profile/arshitha.raj5466/viz/SpotifyK-PopBook/RiseofK-poponSpotifyGlobalCharts)